Sir Francis Fletcher-Vane, 3rd Baronet: Family

 Gertrude Elizabeth Vane was born on 29 June 1831 at Hutton in the Forest.
-In 1857 she married Vincent Wing, a Major in the 95th Regiment, at St George’s, Hanover Square, London.
+In 1857 she married Vincent Wing, a Major in the 95th Regiment, at St George's, Hanover Square, London.
 Major Vincent Wing fought in the Crimean War, serving in the Eastern Campaign (1854–55).
-He was severely wounded at the Battle of the Alma when he was on the Staff of Major-General Sir John Lysaght Pennefather K.C.B and took part in the Siege of Sebastopol.
+He was severely wounded at the Battle of the Alma when he was on the Staff of Major-General Sir John Lysaght Pennefather and took part in the Siege of Sebastopol.
 By the time of the 1861 census for England he had retired from the army.
-It may be that Vincent Wing was introduced to Gertrude through the efforts of Gertrude’s brother, Frederick Henry Vane, who had also fought in the Crimea as a Major in the 23rd Foot, Royal Welsh Fusiliers.
+It may be that Vincent Wing was introduced to Gertrude through the efforts of Gertrude's brother, Frederick Henry Vane, who had also fought in the Crimea as a Major in the 23rd Foot, Royal Welsh Fusiliers.

-Vincent Wing died on 30 September 1874; the London Gazette describes him as ‘formerly of Belmore House, West Cowes, Isle of Wight in the county of Southampton but late of Burton Hall, Christchurch, in the county of Hampshire and of North Ormsby in the county of Lincoln’.
+Vincent Wing died on 30 September 1874; the London Gazette describes him as 'formerly of Belmore House, West Cowes, Isle of Wight in the county of Southampton but late of Burton Hall, Christchurch, in the county of Hampshire and of North Ormsby in the county of Lincoln'.
 His wife died 21 years later on 21 August 1895, leaving effects to her daughter, Evelyn Diana Wing, spinster.
-The Wing’s had a son, Frederick Drummond Vincent Wing, who was born in 1860 in Hampshire.
+The Wings had a son, Frederick Drummond Vincent Wing, who was born in 1860 in Hampshire.

-Sir Francis and Lady Diana’s second child, Henry Ralph Fletcher Vane, was born in 1829 and succeeded to the baronetcy on the death of his father.

-The third child, Frederick Fletcher Vane, was born 12 December 1832 at Hutton in the Forest.
+The third child, Frederick Fletcher-Vane, was born 12 December 1832 at Hutton in the Forest.
 He was educated at Eton College.
 After school Frederick enlisted as an Ensign in the 23rd (Royal Welsh Fusiliers), Regiment of Foot.
 He was promoted Lieutenant on 23 June 1854, Captain on 23 March 1855 and Brevet Major on 4 June 1858.
 He suffered a slight wound at the Second Battle of Inkermann on 5 November 1854 and a severe wound at the final attack on the Redan, 8 September 1855.
-He died at 58 Ebury Street in Pimlico, London, leaving his estate to his brother, Henry Ralph Fletcher Vane.
+He died at 58 Ebury Street in Pimlico, London, leaving his estate to his brother, Henry Ralph Fletcher-Vane.